nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

   non-commercial use only.
 Commercial use is only allowed with a commercial license

+- In any case, at some point I'll want to do an advanced paid plan, for the premium features

 - <https://n8n.io/pricing>

 ## The OpenAI Platform - Chatbots, Assistants, Agents, Agent Builder, Agent Kit and More

 - (complete this)

+- ...

+## OpenAI Cookbook

+### General Information - OpenAI Cookbook

 - ...